lethang7794/devops-book/chap-04.md

   > - Branch protection

 ### Get your hands dirty with Git amend, squash

 ## Build System

+> [!IMPORTANT]
+> Key takeaway #2
+> Use a build system to capture, as code, important operations and knowledge for your project, in a way that can be used both by developers and automated tools.

 ### Example: Configure your Build Using NPM

 ### Dependency Management

+> [!IMPORTANT]
+> Key takeaway #3
+> Use a dependency management tool to pull in dependencies—not copy & paste.

 ### Example: Add Dependencies in NPM

 ## Automated Testing

+> [!IMPORTANT]
+> Key takeaway #4
+> Use automated tests to give your team the confidence to make changes quickly.

 ### Example: Add Automated Tests for the Node.js App

+> [!IMPORTANT]
+> Key takeaway #5
+> Automated testing makes you more productive while coding by providing a rapid feedback loop: make a change, run the tests, make another change, re-run the tests, and so on.

+> [!IMPORTANT]
+> Key takeaway #6
+> Automated testing makes you more productive in the future, too: you save a huge amount of time not having to fix bugs because the tests prevented those bugs from slipping through in the first place.

 ### Example: Add Automated Tests for the OpenTofu Code